Olav Svalastog

 Olav Svalastog (27 July 1896 - 16 October 1979) was a Norwegian politician for the Christian Democratic Party.

 He was elected to the Norwegian Parliament from Telemark in 1945, but was not re-elected in 1949.

-Svalastog was a member of Solum municipal council from 1955 to 1957.
+Svalastog was a member of the municipal council of Solum Municipality from 1955 to 1957.

-He was born in Nissedal, Svalastog worked as a teacher in Vrådal, Treungen, Tveit, Solum and Fjære.
+He was born in Nissedal Municipality, Svalastog worked as a teacher in Vrådal, Treungen, Tveit, Solum, and Fjære.